arminosz/sistemasolar/README.md

 # 🌌 Solar System Simulation

-Welcome to the **Solar System Simulation**, a real-time accelerated map of our solar system created in **Java**.
+The **Solar System Simulation** is a real-time accelerated map of our solar system created in **Java**.
 This program visualizes the planets orbiting around the Sun at an accelerated speed of **1 day per second**, making it easy to observe the dynamics of our celestial neighbors

 ## 🚀 Features
 <sub>Note: This program is a amateur and totally inaccurate simulation and not intended for educational purposes.
 Always consult professional astronomical resources for accurate information </sub>